LesGars/dont-slack-evil/specifications/tech_specifications_for_mvp.md

 - `versions` []MessageVersion - required (there should always be at least one version)
 - `all_messages_analyzed` boolean - required default false (true if all versions analyzed - denormalized attribute)
 - `last_message_quality` - optional default nil (denormalized attribute))
-- `improved` - boolean or nil default nil (at least one message_version improved regarding a previous one)
+- `improved` - boolean or nil default nil indexed (at least one message_version improved regarding a previous one)
 - `number_of_edits_before_improved` integer - optional (number of messages separating the first bad version from the last good version.
 Leave nil if there are no bad message versions)

 MessageVersion